-Red River National Wildlife Refuge (NWR) is situated in the West Gulf Coastal Plain Bird Conservation Region, the Lower Mississippi River Ecosystem, and in the confluence of the Central and Mississippi Flyways (Figure 3).
+Red River NWR is situated in the West Gulf Coastal Plain Bird Conservation Region, the Lower Mississippi River Ecosystem, and in the confluence of the Central and Mississippi flyways (Figure 3).
 The Lower Mississippi River Ecosystem (LMRE) includes the alluvial plain of the Mississippi River downstream of its confluence with the Ohio River and the delta plain and associated marshes and swamps created by the meanderings of the Mississippi River and its tributaries (USFWS 2002).
 Louisiana has twelve water quality management basins delineated on the basis of natural drainage patterns of the state's major river basins (Lester et al. 2005).

-Red River NWR is in the heart of protected bottomland hardwood forest and wetlands of north Louisiana.
-Five national wildlife refuges (D'Arbonne, Upper Ouachita, Black Bayou Lake, Handy Brake and Tensas River), 36 U.S. Fish and Wildlife Service easements, and 36 Louisiana Department of Wildlife and Fisheries wildlife management areas are lands focused on preservation, enhancement, and restoration of bottomland hardwood forest, moist-soil management, endangered species management, environmental education, and compatible wildlife-oriented recreation in the Lower Mississippi River Ecosystem.
-The LMRE guides Service efforts to enhance, restore, and conserve the natural functional processes and habitat types of the Lower Mississippi River Ecosystem, while maintaining the economic productivity and recreational opportunities.
+Red River NWR is in the heart of protected bottomland hardwood forests and wetlands of north Louisiana.
+Five national wildlife refuges (D'Arbonne, Upper Ouachita, Black Bayou Lake, Handy Brake and Tensas River), 36 Service easements, and 36 LDWF wildlife management areas are lands focused on conservation, enhancement, and restoration of bottomland hardwood forests, moist-soil management, endangered species management, environmental education, and compatible wildlife-dependent recreation in the LMRE.
+The LMRE guides Service efforts to enhance, restore, and conserve the natural functional processes and habitat types of the LMRE, while maintaining economic productivity and recreational opportunities.

 Figure 3.
-Lower Mississippi River Ecosystem.
+Lower Mississippi River Ecosystem

-The ecosystem serves as primary wintering habitat for midcontinental waterfowl populations, as well as breeding and migration habitat for migratory songbirds.
+The LMRE serves as primary wintering habitat for midcontinental waterfowl populations, as well as breeding and migration habitat for migratory songbirds.
 The expansive floodplain forests of the past are now fragmented bottomland hardwood patches due to conversion from agriculture and flood control projects.

-The LMRE developed eight goals that this comprehensive conservation plan will consider and promote when establishing the refuge's goals and objectives, to ensure the refuge continues its contribution to ecosystem conservation and integrity:
+The LMRE developed eight goals that this CCP will consider and promote when establishing the refuge's goals and objectives, to ensure the refuge continues its contribution to ecosystem conservation and integrity:

-- 1. Conserve, enhance, protect, and monitor migratory bird populations and their habitats in the Lower Mississippi River Ecosystem. - 2.
-Protect, restore, and manage the wetlands of the Lower Mississippi River Ecosystem. - 3.
-Protect and/or restore imperiled habitats and viable populations of all endangered, threatened, and candidate species and species of concern in the Lower Mississippi River Ecosystem. - 4.
-Protect, restore, and manage the fisheries and other aquatic resources historically associated with the wetlands and waters of the Lower Mississippi River Ecosystem. - 5.
-Restore, manage, and protect National Wildlife Refuges and National Fish Hatcheries. - 6.
-Increase public awareness and support for Lower Mississippi River Ecosystem resources and their management. - 7.
+- 1. Conserve, enhance, protect, and monitor migratory bird populations and their habitats in the I MRF - 2.
+Protect, restore, and manage the wetlands of the LMRE. - 3.
+Protect and/or restore imperiled habitats and viable populations of all endangered, threatened, and candidate species and species of concern in the LMRE. - 4.
+Protect, restore, and manage the fisheries and other aquatic resources historically associated with the wetlands and waters of the LMRE. - 5.
+Restore, manage, and protect national wildlife refuges and national fish hatcheries. - 6.
+Increase public awareness and support for LMRE resources and their management. - 7.
 Enforce natural resource laws. - 8.
-Protect, restore, and enhance water and air quality throughout the Lower Mississippi River Ecosystem.
+Protect, restore, and enhance water and air quality throughout the LMRE.

 The Red River originates in the plains of New Mexico, heads east to divide Texas and Oklahoma, turns south through southwestern Arkansas, and then travels southeast through the Louisiana farm belt toward the Mississippi River.
-In Louisiana, the Red River Valley contains some 800,000 acres of land from Alexandria, Louisiana to the Arkansas border.
+In Louisiana, the Red River Valley contains some 800,000 acres of land from Alexandria, Louisiana, to the Arkansas border.
 Historically, the Red River Valley was forested with bottomland hardwoods, cypress sloughs, and shrub swamps comprised of numerous species that were adaptable to the varying and complex soil types and moisture conditions.